Happy Birthday In Lingala

 Ordinal numbers are used to indicate the order or rank of something.
 In Lingala, ordinal numbers are formed by adding the suffix โ€œ-a katiโ€ (pronounced ah kah-tee) to the corresponding cardinal number.
 For example, to say โ€œfirst,โ€ you would take the cardinal number โ€œmojaโ€ (one) and add the suffix to get โ€œmoja-a katiโ€ (pronounced moh-jah ah kah-tee).
 Some examples of ordinal numbers in Lingala are: โ€œmoja-a katiโ€ (first), โ€œmbili-a katiโ€ (second), โ€œtatu-a katiโ€ (third), and so on.

-See alsoย Happy Birthday In Lakota
+See alsoย Happy Birthday In Amharic

 Counting objects